geopg remove-resource-group application-resource-group protection-group

 This procedure demonstrates how to rename one of the global clusters that is in a partnership.
 You can rename more than one of the clusters at the same time.

-If the cluster that you rename belongs to more than one partnership, perform each step on all clusters that share a partnership with the cluster that you are renaming, before you proceed to the next step in the procedure.
+If the cluster that you rename belongs to more than one partnership, perform each step on all clusters that share a partnership with the cluster to rename, before you proceed to the next step in the procedure.

 This task avoids production application downtime.